 Councils must make decisions about a wide range of matters and most will have a degree of significance, but not all will be considered to be 'significant'.
 An assessment of the degree of significance of proposals and decisions, and the appropriate level of engagement and consultation, will be considered in the early stages of a proposal before decision-making occurs.

-The following questions should be considered when assessing the degree of significance of proposals and decisions, and the appropriate level of engagement:
+The following guide in the table below should be considered when assessing the degree of significance of proposals and decisions, and the appropriate level of engagement: